mniak/sidecar_proxy_demo/README.md

 ### Simple

-Dont expose the port of the main container.
+Don't expose the port of the main container.
 Only expose the port of your sidecar container.

 **excerpt of _deployment.yaml_**